Fold-transversal surface code cultivation: Potential modifications

-The primary goal of the escape stage is to expand to a larger code of distance $d_2 > 2 \mathsf{f}$ as quickly as possible in order to preserve the error scaling achieved by cultivation.
-A secondary goal is to also collect stabilizer information from this larger code in order to postselect based on the complementary gap.
-Of note, $d_2$ may not actually be the code size used in larger quantum algorithms, $d_\mathrm{fin}$, necessitating an interim growth step between $d_2$ and $d_\mathrm{fin}$ in this case.
+In this section, we discuss different escape strategies.
+The primary goal of the escape stage is to expand to a larger code of distance $d_2 > 2 \mathsf{f}$. {This is done} as quickly as possible in order to preserve the error scaling achieved by cultivation.
+A secondary goal is to collect stabilizer information from this larger code in order to post-select based on the complementary-gap.
+Note that $d_2$ is the minimum code distance necessary to protect the magic state.
+This is often going to be different to the final code distance $d\fin$ required for use in a quantum algorithm.
+It most important to grow to $d_2$ rapidly; the subsequent growth strategy to $d\fin$ is done after all postselection.

-There are several ways to reach $d_\mathrm{fin}$ from the initial code of distance $3$.
-Ref.~\cite{gidney2024magic} uses stabilizer measurement rounds to grow directly to $d_\mathrm{fin}$.
-While it provides the information necessary for gap-based postselection, this stabilizer-based escape is expensive in terms of STO, since several gate and measurement layers at $d_\mathrm{fin}$ are required.
-Ref.~\cite{chen2025efficient} also uses stabilizer-based escape, but only to $d_2$, thus overlooking the possible overhead associated with growing to $d_\mathrm{fin}$.
+Ref.~\cite{gidney2024magic} uses stabilizer measurement rounds to grow directly to $d\fin$.
+This stabilizer-based escape is expensive in terms of spacetime volume, since several gate and measurement layers at $d\fin$ are required.
+Ref.~\cite{chen2025efficient} also uses stabilizer-based escape, but only to $d_2$, thus overlooking the possible overhead associated with growing to $d\fin$.

-Recently, efficient unitary encoders have been proposed that enable conversion from small to large distance $\mathsf{Rot}$s in low depth~\cite{tsai2025unitary, higgott2021optimal}.
-While efficient in terms of STO, a unitary escape strategy directly to $d_\mathrm{fin}$ does not by itself provide the stabilizer information necessary for gap-based-postselection.
-Nevertheless, we can examine its theoretical performance compared to stabilizer-based escape in~\cref{fig:escapevary}.
-To benchmark purely unitary escape, we use a perfect measurement round at the end of unitary growth to compute a complementary gap and obtain LER.
-Though unphysical due to the perfect round of measurement, unitary escape has both a lower spacetime overhead and a lower error floor than stabilizer-based escape, demonstrating the limitations imposed by escape.
+Recently, efficient unitary encoders have been proposed that enable conversion from small- to large-distance rotated surface codes in low depth~\cite{tsai2025unitary, higgott2021optimal}.
+While efficient in terms of spacetime volume, a unitary escape strategy directly to $d\fin$ does not by itself provide the stabilizer information necessary for gap-based-postselection.
+Nevertheless, we can examine its `theoretical' performance.

+\Cref{fig:escapevary} provides a comparison of unitary-based and stabilizer-based escape strategies.
+To benchmark purely-unitary escape, we use a perfect measurement round at the end of growth to compute a complementary-gap and obtain a logical error rate.
+Though this is unphysical due to the perfect round of measurement, unitary escape has both a lower spacetime overhead and a lower error floor than stabilizer-based escape.
+This demonstrates the limitations imposed by escape.
+We also remark that in a setting where measurements are noisier than gates, such as in neutral atoms, one may further benefit from using unitary escape instead of measurement-based escape.